krother/advanced_python/challenges/backpack_problem.rst

 Hints
 -----

--  the optimal solution uses **dynamic programming**.
+**The optimal solution uses dynamic programming.**

 Use the following pseudocode:

-1.  create an empty list that will include the best combination(s) of items for each backpack size
+1.  create an empty data structure for the best combinations for each backpack size
 2.  insert an empty combination for a size 0 backpack
 3.  start with a size 1 backpack
-4.  copy the best combination for the current size from the previous size, store it as ``current best``
+4.  store the best combination for the current size minus one as ``current best``
-5.  go through all objects
+5.  go through all items
 6.  create a new combination usign an item plus the best combination for the space remaining
 7.  if the combination is more valuable than the ``current best``,